-We are easily accessible and encourage every Hobart student to introduce himself to us.
+We are easily accessible and encourage every Hobart student to introduce themselves to us.
 We know the entire campus and its resources well and can assist students with any question they may have.
 While most of our work focuses on monitoring and advising individual students on matters of academic progress, we are always mindful of each student's larger history and aspiration toward a successful future and welcome an opportunity to discuss issues of concern with parents.

 The office also serves as curator of venerable Hobart traditions and as advisor to the Hobart Student Government and the Hobart honor societies.
-The deans work to integrate academic, social, and personal aspects of student life by creating programs like the pre-orientation adventure program, learning communities, men's lives series, sophomore forums and similar programs that are aimed at the whole person.
+The deans work to integrate academic, social, and personal aspects of student life by creating programs like the pre-orientation adventure program, learning communities, sophomore forums and similar programs that are aimed at the whole person.